duykhuongnguyen/MAT-Steer/README.md

    ```

 ### **3. Apply Targeted Intervention**
 Then the steering vectors can be integrated into models following [ITI](https://github.com/likenneth/honest_llama) and [pyvene](https://github.com/stanfordnlp/pyvene).
-The entire code on steering and evaluation will be releasing soon.

 ## **Citations**
 If you find this work useful, please consider citing our paper: